meetash/.github/PULL_REQUEST_TEMPLATE.md

 > Link to Jira ticket if applicable
 > Describe the changes (even if there is a description in Jira)
+> Clarify the thinking behind significant design decisions, including new dependencies and secrets
-> Identify backwards incompatible changes; link to tickets/PRs that must merge or deploy first
+> Identify changes that are backwards incompatible or depend on other work; link to tickets/PRs that must merge or deploy first
 > Call out known issues, high risk areas, or future work to be done
 > Include guidance for reviewers if relevant